-On a good day, my commute into work takes about an hour and fifteen minutes.
+On a good day, my long commute to work takes about an hour and fifteen minutes.

-On a bad day, well, for this working mama my commute takes a little piece of my soul.
+On a bad day, well, for this working mom, my commute takes a little piece of my soul.

 One productivity and personal development framework I learned from Hal Elrod’s book The Miracle Morning is SAVERS.

 Based on the six habits of highly successful people, the idea is to implement all six elements into your morning to kick start your day with productivity and positivity.